mikewenner/Module_14_Challenge/README.md

 * Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm?
     - As compared to the baseline model the stochastic gradient descent model (SGDC) performed worse at aproximately 1.35X then the original baseline SVM model at approximately 1.55X when looking at cumulative returns.
     - This model (SGDC) also performed worse than the best tuned model as well.
 (1.35X vs 1.7X)
+    - Refer to sgdc png file in images folder